Last updated Aug. 27, 2025

 What if I'm not eligible for a free vaccine?

-If you don't qualify for the free flu vaccine through our employee health program, we encourage you to ask for it from your health care provider or area pharmacies.
+If you don't qualify for the free flu vaccine through our employee health program, we encourage you to ask for it from your health care provider or local pharmacies.
 The cost may be covered by insurance.

 What is ReadySet?
 How do I access it?